OmniHands: Towards Robust 4D Hand Mesh Recovery via A Versatile Transformer: Experiments

 \subsection{Comparison with state-of-the-art methods}

-To demonstrate the versatility and stability of 4DHands across various scenarios, we conducted comparative analyses with state-of-the-art methods in multiple domains, including temporal two-hand evaluation, frame-based two-hand evaluation, temporal single hand evaluation and in-the-wild dataset evaluation.
+To demonstrate the versatility and stability of OmniHands across various scenarios, {we conducted comparative analyses with state-of-the-art methods in multiple domains, including temporal two-hand evaluation, frame-based two-hand evaluation, temporal single hand evaluation, frame-based single hand evaluation and in-the-wild dataset evaluation.}

-\textbf{Comparison with Temporal Two Hand Methods.} In Table \ref{tab_ith_30fps} we compare the proposed 4D-Hands with previous temporal methods on Interhand2.6m 30fps.
-The results show that our method far outperforms the existing two-handed temporal models, with 45.20\%(7.37 mm $vs.$ 13.45 mm) improvement in MPJPE and 24.05\% (2.81 mm/$s^2$ $vs.$ 3.70 mm/$s^2$) improvement in Accel\_E.